 A fishy business

 74 Queens Road had been a fishmongers since the 1920s and, while John Collins is no longer trading, the legacy of the company’s work lives on.
 Fishmonger Fred Gibson has worked at Leicester Market since the late 1950s and learned his craft while employed by John Collins, both at the market and at the Queens Road shop.
-You can find out more about Fred’s story on the Leicester Market website.

 No real differences of note here, unless you have a penchant for scaffolding or the evolution of the area’s parking restrictions.
 Still, seeing the relatively unchanged appearance of Queens Road’s residential houses really demonstrates just how dramatically the retail units have altered by comparison over the same time period.